simpleid/simpleid.github.io/docs/2/openid.md

     If you select the **Automatically send my information to this site for any future requests** check box, this page won't appear again the next time you log in to this site.

-{% panel 'note' %}
+> [!NOTE]
-Some sites require you to log into SimpleID *before* logging into the site.
+> Some sites require you to log into SimpleID *before* logging into the site.
-{% endpanel %}

-{% panel 'warning' %}
+> [!WARNING]
-You can only log in to each SimpleID installation as one user (and so one OpenID identifier) at any one time.
+> You can only log in to each SimpleID installation as one user (and so one OpenID identifier) at any one time.
-{% endpanel %}